Show All Answers

 Appointment times vary.
 Please allow one-to-two hours, depending on the size of your family.
 You may bring a beverage and snack from home.

-You will get a list of grocery stores that take coupons and a WIC food list.
+You will get a list of WIC food vendors that accept EBT card, a shopping list and a WIC food list.

 WIC follows the American Academy of Pediatrics (AAP) guidelines, which recommend infants start solid foods at 6 months of age.